MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-semantic-chunking.md

 ```

 ## Run the indexer

-Once you create a data source, indexes, and skill set, you're ready to [create and run the indexer](search-howto-create-indexers.md#run-the-indexer).
+Once you create a data source, index, and skillset, you're ready to [create and run the indexer](search-howto-create-indexers.md#run-the-indexer).
 This step puts the pipeline into execution.

 When using the [Document Layout skill](cognitive-search-skill-document-intelligence-layout.md), make sure to set the following parameters on the indexer definition:

 + The `allowSkillsetToReadFileData` parameter should be set to "true."
 + the `parsingMode` parameter should be set to "default."